apache/arrow/docs/source/format/DissociatedIPC.rst

 There are two possibilities that can occur:

-1. The streams of metadata and body data are across separate connections
+1. The streams of metadata and body data are sent across separate connections

 .. figure:: ./DissociatedIPC/SequenceDiagramSeparate.mmd.svg